 Ireland EuroMillions Plus

-Those who buy their EuroMillions tickets in Ireland have the chance of entering a supplementary game – EuroMillions Plus.
-Similar to EuroMillions, but without the Lucky Stars, the Plus consists of a 5 numbers draw, based on whose results prizes are awarded.
-The winners are those ticket holders whose original EuroMillions numbers match 3 or more of the 5 EuroMillions Plus numbers for the respective draw.
-There are three prize tiers with a guaranteed top prize of €500,000, awarded to those who match all 5 EuroMillions Plus numbers.
+Those who buy their EuroMillions tickets in Ireland have the chance to enter a supplementary game – EuroMillions Plus.
+Similar to EuroMillions, but without the Lucky Stars, the Plus consists of a 5-number draw.
+Prizes are awarded based on these results.
+The winners are ticket holders whose original EuroMillions numbers match 3 or more of the 5 EuroMillions Plus numbers for the respective draw.
+There are 3 prize tiers with a guaranteed top prize of €500,000, awarded to those who match all 5 EuroMillions Plus numbers.
 The prize for the Match 4 category is €2,000, and there is also a Match 3 numbers worth €20.

-Austria Joker is a supplementary raffle game available alongside EuroMillions draws, but also to those who play other games from the Austria National Lottery’s portfolio, such as Austria Lotto, Toto, Zahlenlotto, and Bingo.
-The winning codes for Austria Joker are drawn every Wednesday and Sunday, and they bring a six-figure top prize to the lucky ticket holder matching the entire 6 digit code.
+Austria Joker is a supplementary raffle game available alongside EuroMillions draws, but to those who play other games from the Austria National Lottery’s portfolio.
+These include the Austria Lotto, Toto, Zahlenlotto, and Bingo.
+The winning codes for Austria Joker are drawn every Wednesday and Sunday, and they bring a 6-figure top prize to the lucky ticket holder matching the entire 6 digit code.

 The Österreich Bonus Raffle

 The Austria EuroMillions has recently introduced its very own raffle, the Österreich Bonus Raffle.
-As of July 13th, 2018, every Austria EuroMillions ticket gives you the chance to win a raffle prize as well.
+As of July 13th, 2018, every Austria EuroMillions ticket includes the chance to win a raffle prize.
 The Bonus raffle is held every Tuesday and Friday in Austria after the EuroMillions draw.
 There is one raffle prize for each draw worth €100,000.
 You now have yet another reason to play Austria EuroMillions!